rawitat/gtypist_lessons/programming_quotes.typ

 I:[1] Augusta Ada King, Countess of Lovelace ("Ada Lovelace") S:The Analytical Engine has no pretensions whatever to originate anything.
 It can :do whatever we know how to order it to perform.
 It can follow analysis; but it :has no power of anticipating any analytical relations or truths.
-Its province to :assist us to making available what we are already acquainted with.
+Its province is :to assist us to making available what we are already acquainted with.

 *:PHIL_2
 I:[2] Alan Turing